 I’m always surprised to hear that these basic IT service management (ITSM) principles still haven’t been addressed by the plethora of best practices and tools at the disposal of today’s IT leaders.
 And if we can’t do these “basics” well, then how will we cope with the accelerated delivery cycles promised by agile development and the rapid deployment of services available with cloud?

-Importantly, how can we possibly expect to achieve our digital transformation agenda without these basic service request management building blocks in place?
+Importantly, how can we possibly expect to achieve our digital transformation agenda without these basic service request processes building blocks in place?

 The Basic Principles for Service Request Processes

-With service request management, there are some basic principles that we need to ensure we’re doing well, in order to support the delivery of more complex and time-critical services in the future.
+With service request processes, there are some basic principles that we need to ensure we’re doing well, in order to support the delivery of more complex and time-critical services in the future.

 How does your IT department shape up against the following seven service request management maturity indicators?